 This encyclopedic text gives a history of the Jewish people in Venice, Italy.
 It includes sections on early history, the ghetto, emancipation, and Venice today, including Jewish historical sites that tourist may visit.

-Stewart discusses playing Shylock in the Royal Shakespeare Company’s 1978 production of Merchant of Venice.
+Stewart discusses playing Shylock in the Royal Shakespeare Company’s 1978 production of The Merchant of Venice.
 He demonstrates three different ways an actor might interpret the character.

 Al Pacino discusses playing Shylock in the 2004 movie version of the play and the 2010 Public Theatre production of Shakespeare in the park and how he approached the character’s contentious history.